 My definition for the word Velocity: the whipping boy of the auto industry that can be blamed when we use software pricing tools as the Bible, don’t use our brains and don’t use the tool as it was intended in the first place.
 Software is a tool.
 It’s not a genie in a bottle.

-The problem is you often miss the chance to take a shot at making some big grosses because your vehicles are hung up in recon for the first 10 days of their life-cycle.
-You make your best grosses in the first 10 days or so.
-It’s as true today as it was 25 years ago.
+Dealers often miss the chance to take a shot at making some big grosses because their vehicles are hung up in recon for the first 10 to 20 days of their shelf-life.
+Those first 20 days are always when you make the most money.

 As you move forward, think about the choices you have:

 1. Hold a high gross profit per unit.

 3. Improve your volume and be smarter about pricing and gross profit.

 In today’s market, your best chance is #3.
 That’s all I’m gonna say, Tommy Gibbs